Short-term business credit.

 These are small short-term loans.
 They are not cheap relative to a business overdraft, a business credit card, or a longer-term business loan, and the operator is upfront about that.
 For most cash-flow needs, there is a cheaper option — business overdraft, business credit card, invoice finance, asset finance, a grant, a larger SME loan, a director's loan, or simply asking a customer to pay early.

-The operator's business-loan page lists nine alternatives the operator recommends checking first before applying for a Credicorp loan: credicorp.co.uk/business-loans.
+The operator's business-loan page lists nine alternatives the operator recommends checking first before applying for a Creditcorp loan: credicorp.co.uk/business-loans.

 What protections do and do not apply

-A Credicorp business loan is unregulated business credit.
+A Creditcorp business loan is unregulated business credit.
 Three practical consequences a borrower should know about:

 - No FCA authorisation is required for the lender, and Credicorp Limited is not authorised by the Financial Conduct Authority.